Female Health: Information for Women

 Cosmetic Surgeries and Procedures

 Women menstruate for approximately forty years of their lives, every twenty-six to thirty-five days.
 They may experience pelvic pain, Premenstrual Syndrome (PMS), and cramps.
-Symptoms of PMS include nervousness, irritability, cramps, headaches and bloating.
-There are a number of disorders related to either menstruation periods that are too long, heavy, irregular, or painful.
-These disorders might include, 'Polycystic Ovary Syndrome,' and, 'Endometriosis.'
-There is a disease known as, 'Hemochromatosis,' where too much iron is found in the woman's blood, requiring her to receive treatment to remove the excess iron.
+Symptoms of PMS include nervousness, irritability, cramps, headaches, and bloating.
+There are several disorders related to either menstruation periods that are too long, heavy, irregular, or painful.
+These disorders might include, 'Polycystic Ovary Syndrome', and 'Endometriosis'.
+There is a disease known as 'Hemochromatosis' where too much iron is found in the woman's blood, requiring her to receive treatment to remove the excess iron.

 Fertility, Birth Control and Infertility

 Ninety-four percent of the women between the ages of fifteen and forty-four in America use some form of birth control to prevent unwanted pregnancies.
 The forms of birth control being used include Oral Contraceptives, Diaphragms, Spermicides, Contraceptive Implants, Cervical Caps, Rhythm Methods, and Intrauterine Devices (IUD's).
 Women need to pursue education about which method of birth control is best for them, as well as education regarding sexually transmitted diseases such as HIV and AIDS.